Letters Of Administration

 - Sometimes the will, if it is available.

-There are also various forms to complete, some of which are quite lengthy to obtain a Grant of Letters of Administration.
+There are various forms to complete, some of which are quite lengthy to obtain a Grant of Letters of Administration.
 If a Personal Representative applies without using a Solicitor, they will need to obtain all the appropriate forms and then fully and accurately complete them.
-The Court will then want to interview the Personal Representative making the application for the Grant.

 Once the Court is satisfied that the Grant application is all in order, it will issue an official Grant of Letters of Administration along with a number of sealed copies.
 Provided that there are no complications, the process to obtain Letters of Administration can be completed within 3-5 weeks.
 At Seatons, we can sort this out for you from start to finish.